 “Captain Shakes, we have to go deeper.
-50 meters.”
+Fifty meters.”

-“Ain’t gonna happen Hemi.
+“Ain’t gonna happen, Hemi.
 The Gnat was built at altitude!
 The heart of the boat is in the sky, not underwater.”

 “Umm, try to remember that the Gnat is a submarine.”